In Search Of… Those ‘Other’ Search Engines

 So far, in the top five search engines in the world, we’ve got Google, a Chinese-only search engine, Yahoo, Bing, and Google again just masquerading as AOL.
 Just five search engine sites account for 98.81% of all the web users on earth, and of those, only three actual search engines are in play (sorry, Baidu).

 The rest of the pack, sadly, aren’t the up and comers, the new kids on the block who are going to be the next big thing that we all need to keep an eye on (in fact, they’re about as relevant as New Kids on the Block).
 They’re just zombies who don’t know they’re dead yet.
 Ask.com, with 0.12% market share, you might actually better remember as Ask Jeeves.
 Things got so bad for them that they more or less abandoned the search engine scene in 2010 and outsourced their search results to an unnamed provider.
-Incidentally, this morning we apparently got a visitor to our site from Ask.com.
-If that was you, “Hi!” to Ask.com’s sole user.
+Incidentally, recently we got a visitor to our site from Ask.com.
+If that was you, hi!
+Also, I have questions.

 After that, there’s Excite.
 Excite.
 Excite?
 Things are so bad for them that they don’t even merit 0.01% of the world population.
 They got mathematically rounded right off to zero.
 In a survey of a hundred people, we couldn’t even find someone’s big toe that used the site.
 What could possibly have happened for them to fall so far?